Take your nursing career to the next level

 About the program

 The Master of Science in Nursing with a focus as a Family Nurse Practitioner is designed to prepare BSN prepared nurses to provide care in a variety of primary care sites.
 The program emphasizes care for communities, families and individuals who live and work in medically underserved areas, especially those in East Texas.
+The curriculum is delivered online on a part-time basis and consists of 46 hours of coursework and 720 minimum hours of practicum experience.
+Candidates will visit SFA's campus three times, once for an orientation session, and two other times for courses in different semesters.

 Interested in Applying to the M.S.N./F.N.P.
 Program?